guillermoC9/bits-and-nibbles/README.md

 - ### Chipiona:
   The first SHAX cipher from Guillermo Amodeo Ojeda, intented for ciphering big amounts of data-in-motion.
 Although it can cipher small amounts of data-at-rest too.
 - ### Hashes & HMACs:
   Criptographic Hashes & HMACs are extremely important, thus here is an easy way to produce many of them.
 Some very secure, some considered broken.
-There are a couple of good reasons to have an easy way to handle them from C:
+There are a couple of good reasons to have an easy way to handle them from C.
-  - Experimentation: That is why we support broken algorithms, to allow reserchers play with them easily.
-  - Availability: Usually this amount of hashes are usually available through language libraries for Java, Python, JavaScript, ... but not C. Here is your Hash & HMACs one-stop shop for: MD2, MD4, MD5, SHA1, SHA2, SHA2, RIPE128, RIPE160, RIPE256, RIPE320, POLY1305 and GHASH.
 - ### Ciphers:
   Just like a one-stop shop for criptographic hashes, here you have a one-stop shop for symmetric criptographic cipher primitives.
 Note that my Chipiona cipher is not included becuse this is for well-known ciphers.
 Although you can easily add it if you like. ;-)
 - ### Entropy: